Flexible aggregation of compositional predictors with shared effects for microbiome association analysis: Simulation studies

+In addition to variable selection and prediction, our proposed model enables the grouping of similar features by clustering regression coefficients.
+In this subsection, we assess the concordance between the true and predicted cluster labels.
+To obtain the predicted cluster labels, we first post-process the posterior samples to address the label switching problem, a well-documented issue in Bayesian clustering methods, particularly in MCMC-based approaches.
+Since the likelihood in these models is invariant to permutations of cluster labels, assignments may vary across iterations, even when the underlying clustering structure remains unchanged.
+This relabeling complicates the interpretation and summarization of posterior samples, necessitating post-processing techniques to ensure label consistency.

+To align labels across iterations and derive a stable clustering estimate, we employ the randomized greedy search algorithm SALSO \citep{Dahl2022}.
+This algorithm selects a point estimate for the cluster labels by optimizing a loss function over posterior MCMC samples.
+By leveraging SALSO, we obtain a single set of predicted labels that minimizes the posterior expected loss across sampled partitions, ensuring a coherent and interpretable clustering solution.
+As recommended by the authors of SALSO, we use the generalized variation of information (VI) loss for the optimization function.
+In the simulation studies, clustering accuracy is assessed by comparing the SALSO-estimated labels with the true labels for the nonzero coefficients using the adjusted Rand index (ARI), which has expected value 0 under random label assignment and equals 1 under perfect agreement.
+We further assess clustering stability across simulated datasets by computing pairwise ARIs between the SALSO-estimated clusterings from different replicates and reporting the mean cross-replicate ARI.}

-We fit BRACElet to each simulated training data set using the Gibbs sampler described in Section \ref{sec:sampling}, run for 10$\,$000 iterations, with the first 5000 iterations used as burn-in.
-For all simulation settings, we use the following prior specification: $\gamma^2 \sim IG(0.001,0.001)$, $\sigma^2 \sim IG(0.001,0.001)$, $a_{\alpha} = 1/(0.75 \log p)^2$, and $b_{\alpha} = a_{\alpha}/\sqrt{p}$.
-This prior specification for $\alpha$ allows flexibility in the number of clusters.
-A detailed discussion on the choice of priors for $\alpha$ can be found in \cite{escobar1995bayesian} and \cite{nott2008predictive}.
+We fit BRACE to each simulated training data set using the Gibbs sampler described in Section \ref{sec:sampling}, run for \(8000\) iterations, with the first \(5000\) iterations discarded as burn-in.
+MCMC chain diagnostics are presented in Supplementary Section S5.
+For the primary simulation analyses, we use the prior specifications \(\gamma^2 \sim IG(2.5,1.5)\), \(\sigma^2 \sim IG(0.001,0.001)\), \(a_{\alpha}=1/(0.75\log p)^2\), and \(b_{\alpha}=a_{\alpha}/\sqrt{p}\).
+This choice of prior for \(\alpha\) allows flexibility in the number of clusters.
+Further discussion of prior specification for \(\alpha\) is provided in \cite{escobar1995bayesian} and \cite{nott2008predictive}.
+To assess sensitivity to the choice of prior on \(\gamma^2\), we additionally carried out a complete sensitivity analysis under \(\gamma^2 \sim IG(5,4)\), with results reported in the Supplementary Material (Section S5, Tables S4 and S5).
+The main manuscript Tables also present results under both prior configurations for \(\gamma^2\).